drsimonturega/hangman/README.md

 Selectes a word from the word list input.

 #### play_game
-Function that initiates Hangman class and controls the while loop that calculates weather you are playing, have lost or have wone.
+Function that initiates Hangman class and controls the while loop that calculates weather you are playing, have lost or have won.

 ### Classes
 #### Hangman